jorgechato/hution/README.md

 If you want to know more information, see Hution doc.

 ## Usage

+> IMPORTANT: Any post create with a date in the future will be treated as draft and filter out from the post list.
+> If you want to set up the size of the images use `width`

 ### `config.toml` example

 ```toml
 theme = "hution"
 baseurl = "https://example.com/"